ielshareef/TwitterExtension4Yii/README.md

 Twitter Extension for the Yii Web Framework
 ============================================

-Authenticate a Twitter user within a Yii Web Application and consequently use the Facebook API.
+Authenticate a Twitter user within a Yii Web Application and consequently use the Twitter API.
 This extension is based on [tmhOAuth](https://github.com/themattharris/tmhOAuth).

 Developed by [@ielshareef](http://twitter.com/ielshareef).